-Sweet Choi and Napa Cabbage grow best in full sun, meaning six to eight hours of direct light.
-In case planted in partial shade, the growth pace will be slower.
+Sweet Choi and Napa Cabbage grow best in full sun.
+That is six to eight hours of direct light.
+If planted in a shadier spot, the growth will be slow, resulting in a poor hatvest.

-Dig a hole as big as the root ball, Napa Cabbage, and Sweet Choi don’t need to be planted too deep.
+- Dig a hole as big as the root ball.

 Fertilizing Sweet Choi and Napa Cabbage

 Cabbage looper is the main enemy of brassicas.
-It is the caterpillar of the white moth or cabbage fly.
-It is a green worm that devours the leaves if not taken care of at an early stage.
-There are two ways to deal with it.
+It is the caterpillar of the white moth, otherwise known as cabbage fly.
+It is a green-colored worm that devours the leaves if not taken care of at an early stage.
+There are two ways to deal with it:

-- Using a mesh cover as soon as the Choi is planted in the ground.
-The fine holes of the mesh will prevent the white moth from laying eggs on the plants.
+- Cover the crop with mesh or insect netting right after planting.
+The fine holes of the mesh will prevent the moth from laying eggs on the plants.

 Both Sweet Choi and Napa Cabbage are ready for harvest when an elongated head is formed and feels firm to the touch.
-Remove the outer leaves as they would be fibrous and unpleasant to eat.
+Remove the outer leaves as they are fibrous and unpleasant to eat.

-Cut the head at the base with a sharp knife.
-Make sure to wash the Choi thoroughly as the caterpillars and dirt can hide in between the leaves.
+Using a sharp or a serrated knife, cut the cabbage head at the base.
+Make sure to wash it thoroughly before eating.
+Dirt and bugs can hide between the leaves.

 What causes Sweet Choi and Napa Cabbage to flower?